Ancestral Puebloans: Architecture

 Ancestral Pueblo people in the North American Southwest crafted a unique architecture with planned community spaces.
 Population centers such as Chaco Canyon (outside Crownpoint, New Mexico), Mesa Verde (near Cortez, Colorado), and Bandelier National Monument (near Los Alamos, New Mexico) have brought renown to the Ancestral Pueblo peoples.
 They consisted of apartment complexes and structures made of stone, adobe mud, and other local material, or were carved into canyon walls.
 Developed within these cultures, the people also adopted design details from other cultures as far away as contemporary Mexico.

 These buildings were usually multistoried and multipurposed, and surrounded by open plazas and viewsheds.
 Hundreds to thousands of people lived in these communities.
 These complexes hosted cultural and civic events and infrastructure that supported a vast outlying region hundreds of miles away linked by transportation roadways.

-Built well before 1492 AD, these towns and villages were located in defensive positions, for example on high, steep mesas such as at Mesa Verde or present-day Acoma Pueblo, called the "Sky City", in New Mexico.
-Before 900 AD and progressing past the 13th century, the population complexes were major cultural centers.
+Built well before 1492 CE, these towns and villages were located in defensive positions, for example on high, steep mesas such as at Mesa Verde or present-day Acoma Pueblo, called the "Sky City", in New Mexico.
+Before 900 CE and progressing past the 13th century, the population complexes were major cultural centers.
 In Chaco Canyon, Chacoan developers quarried sandstone blocks and hauled timber from great distances, assembling 15 major complexes.
 These ranked as the largest buildings in North America until the late 19th century.

 Evidence of archaeoastronomy at Chaco has been proposed, with the Sun Dagger petroglyph at Fajada Butte a popular example.
 Many Chacoan buildings may have been aligned to capture the solar and lunar cycles, requiring generations of astronomical observations and centuries of skillfully coordinated construction.
 The Chacoans abandoned the canyon, probably due to climate change beginning with a 50-year drought starting in 1130.